Enduro: Motorcycles

-An enduro motorcycle is specialized for the nature of the sport, with the deep suspension of a motocross bike combined with the features required to make it legal for the public road portions of the course.
-Engines are generally single-cylinder two-stroke between 125 and 300 cm^{3} (cc), or four-stroke between 250 and 650 cm^{3} (cc).
-In 1973 Yamaha introduced a motorcycle for trail use which had the word enduro as a badge on its side panels.
+An enduro motorcycle is specialized for the nature of the sport, with the long suspension and engine power of a motocross bike combined with features for durability and long distances.
+Engines are generally single-cylinder two-stroke between 125 and 300 cc, or four-stroke between 250 and 650 cc.

-The World Enduro Championship and several other championships currently categorize enduro motorcycles into three classes; Enduro 1 (100–125 cc two-stroke or 175–250 cc four-stroke), Enduro 2 (175–250 cc two-stroke or 290–450 cc four-stroke) and Enduro 3 (290–500 cc two-stroke or 475–650 cc four-stroke).
+The FIM Enduro World Championship and several other championships currently categorize enduro motorcycles into three classes; Enduro 1 (100–125 cc two-stroke or 175–250 cc four-stroke), Enduro 2 (175–250 cc two-stroke or 290–450 cc four-stroke) and Enduro 3 (290–500 cc two-stroke or 475–650 cc four-stroke).

+Enduro motorcycles have evolved over time.
+In 1968 Yamaha introduced the DT1 for street/trail use which had the word "enduro" as a badge on its side panels.
+Bikes like these are now referred to as dual-sports.

 Events

 Samuli Aro riding his KTM in the world championship.

-Major events in the enduro calendar include the World Enduro Championship (WEC), the International Six Days Enduro (ISDE) and several national championships.
+Major events in the enduro calendar include the FIM Enduro World Championship, the International Six Days Enduro (ISDE) and several national championships.
 The world governing body for enduro is the Fédération Internationale de Motocyclisme (FIM).
 In the United States, the national governing body is the American Motorcycle Association (AMA).
 In the United Kingdom, the national governing body is the Auto-Cycle Union.

-World Enduro Championship
+FIM Enduro World Championship

-The World Enduro Championship (WEC) was started in 1990, replacing the European Enduro Championship, which had been contested since 1968.
+The FIM Enduro World Championship was started in 1990, replacing the European Enduro Championship, which had been contested since 1968.
 The championship is run under the FIM and generally consists of around eight or nine Grands Prix spread around the globe.
 These events are split into two days (and two different races), from which points towards the world championship are awarded.
 Each round includes a motocross test and an "extreme test", in addition to the enduro test.

 In the 2008 season, Honda's Mika Ahola won the Enduro 1 class, Yamaha's Johnny Aubert took the Enduro 2 class and KTM's Samuli Aro won his fifth title in the Enduro 3 class.